Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 #### Creating credentials file
 1. Under `ansible` folder , create a new file
 2. name it `credentials.yml`
 3. copy and paste the following.
+Change the `username` and `password` to reflect your environment.

     ```
     ---